zsteinmetz/envalysis/README.md

 * Various sorption isotherms `sorption()`
 * Convert frequency data back to raw data `make.raw()`
 * ANOVA on ranks according to Sen and Puri (also known as Scheirer-Ray-Hare-Test) `puri.test()`
-* Determine particle size distributions and soil texture classes measured with a soil hydrometer in accordance with ASTM D422-63(2007)e2 using `texture()`
+* Determine particle size distributions and soil texture classes (DIN/USDA) measured with a soil hydrometer in accordance with ASTM D422-63(2007)e2 using `texture()`

 ### Data presentation

 * Categorize water drop penetration times according to Bisdom et al. (1993) `bisdom()`
-* Report significant figures `signifig()`
+* Report significant figures, i.e. round means and erros to the least significant digit, using `signifig()`
 * Clean, black-and-white ggplot2 theme for scientific publications `theme_publish()`.
 A demo file is available [here](./demo/theme_publish.md).

 ## Installation
 `envalysis` is available on github.
-To install the package paste the following code into your R console:
+To install the package, paste the following code into your R console (requires `devtools`):

 ```r
 if (!'devtools' %in% installed.packages()[,'Package']) install.packages('devtools')